Data Node

 • Those 36 without any suffix are enabled when installed.

-• Those 4 with - suffix are disabled when installed.
+• Those 4 with - suffix are disabled already when installed and remain disabled.

-• Those 1 with + suffix are disabled when installed but are enabled afterwards.
+• Those 1 with + suffix are disabled when installed but are enabled after install.

-• Those 4 with -- are enabled when installed but are disabled afterwards.
+• Those 4 with -- are enabled when installed but are disabled after install.

-• Those 7 with ++ are added and enabled afterwards.
+• Those 9 with ++ are added and enabled after install.

 Feel free to suggest some more "must have" plugins to be added to the above list!